MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/publish-react-posts.md

 ### Engage in private conversations
  Quickly respond to a private conversation through one of your social profiles directly from [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
 You can allow the data acquisition of your private messages so that other users of your organization’s solution can see the full context of the conversations.

- If data acquisition for private conversation from a social profile is allowed, and a search topic contains a Private Messages rule for the same social profile, all direct messages are visible to other users of the same [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Data retention in Social Engagement](data-retention-social-engagement.md)
+ If data acquisition for private conversation from a social profile is allowed, and a search topic contains a Private Messages rule for the same social profile, all direct messages, including attachments, are visible to other users of the same [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] solution. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Data retention in Social Engagement](data-retention-social-engagement.md)

 <a name="dmTwitter"></a>
 #### Send a direct message on Twitter from Social Engagement